mbollmann/typst-kunskap/example.typ

 #pagebreak()
 = Second page

-After the first page, the header text will be set in a #muted[muted color], with the title of the report on the right-hand side.
+After the first page, the header text will be set in a #text-muted[muted color], with the title of the report on the right-hand side.

 #quote(block: true, attribution: [from the Henry Cary literal translation of 1897])[
   ...
 I seem, then, in just this little thing to be wiser than this man at